Here is some information which may help you in your search for a Scottie.

 But

-it may grow up to be one that could be shown.
+it may grow up to be one that looks like a show dog.

 From